newellp1/FoodTruck.Web/README.md

 - A **customer-facing web app** where customers can:
   - See where the food truck is currently located.
   - Browse a **location-aware menu** that only shows items available for the current schedule.
-  - Configure items with modifiers (size, protein, add-ons, etc.).
-  - Add items to a cart and place pickup orders.
+  - Add items to a Cart and place pickup orders.
   - Track their order status in real time.

 - An **admin/staff back-office** where staff can:
   - Manage trucks, locations, and schedules.
-  - Manage menu categories, items, and modifiers (including many-to-many relationships).
+  - Manage menu categories and items (including many-to-many relationships).
   - View and process incoming orders through a kitchen queue.
   - Update order statuses (Pending → Accepted → InProgress → Ready → Completed/Cancelled).
   - Manage user roles and access (Customer, Staff, Admin).